armonaDC/Odin-Calculator/README.md

 # Odin-Calculator
+\

-This is a simple GUI calculator made for the Odin Project
+This is a simple GUI calculator made for the Odin Project\
+\
+This project is a work in progress.